DavisStanko/battlesnake/README.md

 ## What is Battlesnake?

 Battlesnake is a multiplayer snake game where your snake is controlled by code.
-It is not limited just to Python and can be set up easily and for free using [replit](https://replit).
 Get started at [play.battlesnake.com](https://play.battlesnake.com).

 ## Behavior